barron-a/e-commerce-site/README.md

 ---

 ## Description
 E-Commerce Backend is an Express.js API configured to use Sequelize to interact with a MySQL database.
-Using Insomnia Core (or a comparable REST client), all of the routes from the backend can be tested for 3 categories: Category, Product and Tag
+Using Insomnia Core (or a comparable REST client), all of the routes from the backend can be tested for 3 categories: Category, Product and Tag.

 ---